nxskok/stad29-notes/slides_d29.md

 * but constant variability
 * not stationary.

-## Getting it stationary
+## xxx  Getting it stationary

-- Usual fix for non-stationarity is *differencing*: new series 2nd - 1st, 3rd - 2nd etc.
+- Usual fix for non-stationarity is *differencing*: get new series from original one's values: 2nd - 1st, 3rd - 2nd etc.

 In R, `diff`: